ruanjue/wtdbg2/README.md

 |[Human CHM1][chm1]      |3Gb   |PacBio x60|-L5000 -e4    |378.5    |  252.7G|
 |[Human NA12878][na12878]|3Gb   |ONT x30   |-S2 -e2       |197.4    |  244.9G|
 |[Axolotl][axosra]       |32Gb  |PacBio x32|-L5000 -AS2   |3189.7   | 1593.6G|

+## Limitations

+* Wtdbg2 doesn't work with reads longer than 0x3FFFF (~256kb).
+Longer reads
+  will be split into shorter ones.

+* Wtdbg2 only works with up to 0x3FFFFFF (~64 million) reads.
+If you have more reads, please filter short or low-quality reads first.

 ## Getting Help